 From Highway 101, take the Tennant Avenue exit in Morgan Hill and proceed west towards Monterey Highway.
 Turn left (south) on Monterey Highway and travel approximately 0.5 mile south to Watsonville Road.
 Take Watsonville Road west 5.5 miles to the park site which is located on the west side of the road across from the intersection of Watsonville Road and Burchell Road.

-The site includes portable water and a limited number of picnic tables, but no barbecue facilities are available.
+The site includes chemical toilets, potable water and a limited number of picnic tables.
+No barbecue facilities are available.

 Hours and Fees